blackfireio/documentation/php/integrations/frankenphp.rst

     **Laravel Octane users**: :doc:`our integration </php/integrations/laravel/octane>`
     supports Deterministic Profiling out of the box.

+    **Symfony Runtime users**: :doc:`our integration </php/integrations/symfony/runtime>`
+    also supports Deterministic Profiling out of the box.

-If you are not using Laravel Octane, update your FrankenPHP worker script to control the instrumentation manually:
+If you are not using Laravel Octane or Symfony Runtime, update your FrankenPHP worker script to control the instrumentation manually:

 .. code-block:: php